ethersphere/swarm/swarm/docs/sw^3/storage.rst

   Any client downloading a file from the swarm can detect if a chunk has been lost.
 The client can reconstruct the file from the parity data (or reconstruct the parity data from the file) and resync this data into the swarm.
 That way, even if a large fraction of the swarm is wiped out simultaneously, this process should allow an organic healing process to occur and it is encouraged that the default client behavior should be to repair any damage detected.

 Improving latecy of retrievals
-  Alpha is the name the original :dfn:`Kademlia` (:cite:`kademlia`) gives to the number of peers in a Kademlia bin that are queried simultaneously during a lookup.
+  Alpha is the name the original :dfn:`Kademlia` (:cite:`maymounkov2002kademlia`) gives to the number of peers in a Kademlia bin that are queried simultaneously during a lookup.
 The original Kademlia paper sets alpha=3.
 This is impractical for Swarm because the peers do not report back with new addresses as they would do in pure Kademlia but instead forward all queries to their peers.
 Swarm is coded in this way to make use of semi-stable longer-term devp2p connections.
 Setting alpha to anything greater than 1 thus increases the amount of network traffic substantially – setting up an exponential cascade of forwarded lookups (but it would soon collapse back down onto the target of the lookup).

   However, setting alpha=1 has its own downsides.
 For instance, lookups can stall if they are forwarded to a dead node and even if all nodes are live, there could be large delays before a query is complete.

   In an erasure coded setting we can in a sense have a best of both worlds.
 Issueing a lookup request not just for the data chunks but for the parity chunks, the client could accept the first :math:`m` of every 128 chunks queried to get some of the same benefits of faster retrieval that redundant lookups provide without a whole exponential cascade.

-..  sec:swear:
+..  _sec:swear:

-Registered nodes and Ensured archival (SWEAR)
+Registered nodes and Ensured ARchival (SWEAR)
 ===================================================

 Once the owner has prepared their data they upload the chunks to the swarm where they are replicated and stored.
 To decrease the risk that the data will be lost, the owner may purchase storage promises from other nodes as a form of insurance.
-Before a node can sell these promises of long-term storage however, it must first register via a contract on the blockchain we call the :dfn:`SWEAR` (Secure Ways of Ensuring ARchival or SWarm Enforcement and Registration) contract.
+Before a node can sell these promises of long-term storage however, it must first register via a contract on the blockchain we call the :dfn:`SWEAR` (Secure Ways of Ensuring ARchival or SWarm Enforcement And Registration) contract.
 The :abbr:`SWEAR (Secure Ways of Ensuring ARchival)` contract allows nodes to register their public key to become accountable participants in the swarm by putting up a deposit.
 Registration is done by sending the deposit to the SWEAR contract, which serves as colleteral if terms that registered nodes 'swear' to keep are violated (i.e., nodes do not keep their promise to store).
 :dfn:`Registration` is valid only for a set period, at the end of which a swarm node is entitled to their deposit.
 Users of Swarm should be able to count on the loss of deposit as a disincentive against foul play as long as enrolled status is granted.
 As a result the deposit must not be refunded before the registration expires.